 If so, then you should write a review about it.
 Tell us about what you experienced so others can learn what to expect.

 Anyone who’s been in jail has some stories about their time ‘inside’.
 Why were you locked up?
 How did the guards treat you?
 What was it like in jail?
 What were the other inmates like?
 How did going to jail affect your life?

 Click here to post a comment

 Did you meet some cool folks in jail?
-Do you need to throw a shout out to an inmate you met while you were incarcerated?
-Say wassup here, just leave a message below.
+Do you need to send a message to an inmate you met while you were incarcerated?
+Say hello here, just leave a message below.

-Say Hello to people locked up at Cedar County Jail
+Say Hello to people incarcerated at Cedar County Jail

 Return To Main Menu